 Know what kind of traveler you are

 If you want to take full advantage of an airline card, you’ll want to first take stock of your travel preferences and needs.
 Do you use a certain airline for certain trips, or would you prefer earning points on all purchases made to redeem for travel?
 Consider the following guidelines on airline cards for specific types of travelers:

-If you’re flying the same routes on the same airline often, you should definitely be taking advantage of the perks an airline card can get you.
+If you’re flying the same routes on the same airline often, it only makes sense to take advantage of the perks an airline card can get you.
 A business credit card that offers an elite-qualifying dollar waiver is an excellent option in this case.
-These cards help you reach elite status faster, and elite status comes with exclusive perks like Priority Boarding and automatic upgrades when available.
+These cards help you reach elite status faster, bringing you exclusive perks like Priority Boarding and automatic upgrades when available.
 Delta, United and Southwest all have business credit card options that waive certain elite status requirements by hitting certain spend requirements.

 Top-tier airline credit cards offer incredible perks that help luxury travelers upgrade their overall travel experience.
-While they also typically come with a larger annual fee, the value of the benefits that usually come with these cards make the fee worth it if you are flying often.
+While they also typically come with a larger annual fee, the value of the benefits can easily surpass the cost of the fee with any committed frequent flyer.